-By: Frances Sherlock, Proposal and Social Media Coordinator; Stan Walz, CEO; Janis Nagy, CSO; Damien Walz, COO; Summer Vincent, HR Director; and Bob Burnett, VP of Business Development
+By: Frances Sherlock, Proposal and Social Media Coordinator; Stan Walz, CEO; Janis Nagy, CSO; Damien Walz, COO; Summer Vincent, Chief Administrative Officer; and Bob Burnett, VP of Business Development

 Why is our corporate logo so important?
 What does it mean?
 Most important, our corporate logo communicates our identity.
 Our unique symbol sets us apart from other organizations, namely our competitors.
 We all know it’s really more than that; our logo communicates our brand internally and externally.
 The actions that we take to serve each other and our customers, how we strive to exceed expectations and set the standard for quality in everything we accomplish, become our corporate identity, firmly attached to the VectorCSP logo.

 So that’s the deep meaning.
 But you might be asking yourself how it all plays out, from a purely graphical communications perspective.
 We are guessing you probably are not, but here it goes anyway.
 Vector is pretty straightforward.
 You have to start somewhere and why not with a word that implies progress or movement.

 vec·tor ˈvektər/noun – a quantity having direction as well as magnitude, especially as determining the position of one point in space relative to another.